-How to recover exposure, get rid of noise and stylize an image under 90 seconds | Photofocus
+How to recover exposure, get rid of noise and stylize an image under 90 seconds

 2. Import your image into your favorite editing software (20 seconds)

-In this case, I did my editing with Aurora HDR 2019.
+In this case, I did my editing with Aurora HDR.
 It automatically processes it at the import.
 The result was already better than my original RAW file but it still needed to be pushed a little further.
 Here’s the result:

 3. Recover exposure (15 seconds)